Great facilities on campus

 • Babylab - used by psychology researchers to carry out research into how babies learn language.
 Facilities include an eyetracker - a special camera that uses infra-red light to create a reflection on the baby’s eye, which measures the length of time they focus on images.

-• A purpose-built engineering centre including specialist workshops, an automotive engineering lab with a four-post test rig, and a state-of-the-art lab including four engine test cells, and a suite of software for statistical and data analysis.
+• purpose-built engineering centre including specialist workshops, an automotive engineering lab with a four-post test rig, and a state-of-the-art lab including four engine test cells, and a suite of software for statistical and data analysis.

 • An exhibition space, the Glass Tank, used to showcase the work of students and staff across a range of disciplines, as well as professional artists.